royriojas/simpless/README.md

   -b, --browsers [String]      the browsers to autoprefix.
 Default is `last 2 browsers` -a, --advance-min            Whether or not to apply more risky structural optimizations for CSS.
 By Default is `false`.
 Use it with care.
 Requires
                                --minimize
-  -c, --copy-assets-to         Copy the assets to the destination folder.
+  -c, --copy-assets            Copy the assets to the destination folder.
 By default is `true` - default: true -p, --assets-path-format String  The format of the assets rewrite path.
 By default is `assets/{REVISION}_{GUID}_{FNAME}` where {REVISION} is the revision
                                    passed to the command, {GUID} the unique indetifier or the resource and {FNAME} the filename.
   -m, --minimize               Whether to minimize or not the output or not.
 By default is `false`.
 When the flag is set both the non minimified and